treasure-data/treasure-boxes/id_unification/README.md

 ### Q: I have a source table with more than 3 id columns, how to use this workflow ?

-You would need to manually add extra columns you want in the following files.
+You would need to manually add additional columns you want in the following files.
 The existing columns id1, id2 and id3 would be good examples.

 ```
 id_unification.dig